jmoniz155/portfolio2.0/README.md

 # portfolio2.0

 ## Description
-This is my portfolio2.0 where I show my front end skills to display my latest and greatest front end work.
+This is my portfolio2.0 where I show my front end skills to display my latest and greatest work.

 ![](images/portfolio2.0.jpg)